djaus2/MQTTnet.Client.Extensions.AzureIoT/README.md

 Meadow Project Lab V3 test app for NetStandardLib _(Fails)_
 - MeadowMqttApplication* _(Work in progress)_
 _Working on this_
+  - This directly uses MQTTnet.
+  - Runs without crashing but does not connect.
+  - Needs Authetication etc.
+  - Can queue telemetry

 *Require a Secrets class file such as:
 ```cs